Improving Clinical Diagnosis with Counterfactual Multi-Agent Reasoning: Results

 Across datasets, performance gains remain consistent despite differences in clinical characteristics, with MIMIC focusing on common abdominal conditions and MedCaseReasoning containing more complex and rare disease cases.

-Our approach achieves the highest accuracy on both MIMIC and MedCaseReasoning for \texttt{m1} and \texttt{medgemma}.
-Although \texttt{MedReason} shows lower overall accuracy across methods, our approach still achieves the best performance for this model, with an average accuracy of 31.5\%.
+Our approach achieves the highest accuracy on both MIMIC and MedCaseReasoning across all models.
+Although \texttt{MedReason} shows lower overall accuracy in MedCaseReasoning and MIMIC compared with other smaller LLMs, our approach still achieves the best performance for this model, with an average accuracy of 31.5\%.
 For \texttt{medgemma}, our method achieves the largest improvement on the MIMIC dataset, reaching an average accuracy of 79.2\% compared with all baselines.
-Overall, these results indicate that our framework provides reliable and consistent performance improvements across diverse clinical settings and model types, while remaining effective even when strong prompting baselines are already competitive.
+Overall, these results indicate that our framework provides consistent performance improvements across diverse diagnostic approaches and model types, while remaining effective even when strong single-agent prompting baselines are already competitive.

-To further assess scalability, we evaluate our approach on larger models, \texttt{DeepSeek} and \texttt{GPT5mini}, using 50 cases randomly sampled from the same test sets used in Figures~\ref{fig:llama-baseline}--\ref{fig:medgemma-baseline}.
+To further assess scalability, we evaluate our approach on larger models, \texttt{DeepSeek} and \texttt{GPT5mini}.
 As shown in Figures~\ref{fig:deepseek-baseline}--\ref{fig:gpt-baseline}, our method consistently outperforms all baselines.
 For \texttt{Deepseek}, our approach achieves the highest average accuracy, surpassing the second-best method (few-shot CoT) by 4.1\%. \texttt{GPT5mini} achieves higher overall accuracy, reaching 93.6\% on MIMIC, 66.0\% on MedCaseReasoning, and 26.7\% on ER-Reason.
 Notably, the gains from our approach on the MIMIC dataset are smaller compared to the other two datasets for both models.
 This suggests that our method are more evident on more challenging diagnostic tasks, such as rare disease cases.
 A detailed breakdown by disease category and clinical specialty is provided in Section~\ref{sec:mimic-comparison}.